dewi-alliance/hotspot-manufacturers/template.md

 ## Manufacturing Information (required)
 * Have you built and delivered radio hardware products before?
 * Have you built gateways before?
-* How many gateways did you make?
+* How many gateways have you previously built?
 * If you have not built gateways before, are you using a third party manufacturer or working with a partner?
 This is the single largest risk with most hardware ventures.
 If possible please provide information about your manufacturing partners and supply chain.
 * Where are you sourcing your components from?
 * How many radio modules/ concentrators can you procure?